ForgottenGlory/Living-Skyrim-2/README.md

 ### Nether's Follower Framework
 [Nether's Follower Framework](https://www.nexusmods.com/skyrimspecialedition/mods/18076) has too many features to list, but what you need to know is this: You can have multiple followers, you can configure just about anything about them, and you'll have a lot more flexibility with controlling your followers.
 You can also import followers added by mods to be able to use NFF's features on them. **Important!:** *Do NOT* import standalone followers (Inigo, Lucien, etc.) into Nether's Follower Framework.
 It will 100% break them.
 The notable exceptions to this are Auri, Sophia, and any of the Interesting NPCs followers.

-## Launching Living Skyrim
-The hard part is now over.
-Carry on, the end is in sight!

-1. In Mod Organizer 2, select SKSE from the drop-down menu next to the Run button and click Run.
-This is how Living Skyrim should always be launched.
-You can create a shortcut on your desktop if you wish using the Shortcut button under the Run button.
-2. Once Skyrim starts, create a new game. **Loading an old save at this point will corrupt that save, do not do this.**
-3. Create your character and name them whatever you’d like.
-4. **As soon as you gain control of your character, do nothing.** The mods are loading and this can take several minutes.
-You’ll see a list of mods initializing in the top left of the screen.
-5. Once you see that no more items are appearing in the list in the top left, you can proceed to the next steps.

-### The MCM Settings
-1. If you want the true Living Skyrim experience, consult the [Living Skyrim MCM Configuration](ls2mcm.md) document and follow all listed steps.
-Note that some settings in this document are required for certain mods to work properly, namely Hunterborn, OBIS, Immersive HUD, XPMSE, Genesis, and GRACE.
-2. Otherwise, configure the MCMs how you want.
-Feel free to experiment and turn the difficulty up/down to your preference.
-3. Don’t forget to save your game after configuring the MCMs, I promise you don’t want to have to do this step more than once.

 ## Final Thoughts & Best Practices
 - If you are not familiar with the contents of this modlist, links are provided in the [LS2 Spreadsheet](https://docs.google.com/spreadsheets/d/1i31E32PtFQv_soryzrH8dOmk-Yk3n1GZIuQnuFsy2XY/edit?usp=sharing) to every mod so you can review their content/changes.